SumiSastri/dev-blogs/docs/what-is-computer-code/part1-code-modules.md

 Modern modularization of code patterns with ECMA (The European Computer Manufacturers' Association) Script follow rules set by the organisation.
 Now, each JavaScript file is considered a module.
 The code in that file remains private unless explicitly exported and imported using the `export` and `import` keyword.

 Browsers understand, with named imports of the code fragments, that this file or module that has been imported into a new file is available for use in the new file.
-They understand this because of a process of bundling called transpiling rather than compiling which software packages like Webpack and Babel perform once the JavaScript code is received by these transpilers.
+They understand this because of a process of bundling called transpiling rather than compiling which software packages like webpack and Babel perform once the JavaScript code is received by these transpilers.

 Webpack bundles ECMA6- HTML, CSS, images, styles and fonts in one and is a preferred bundler of JavaScript modules.